Pre-exposure prophylaxis (PrEP) does an excellent job of protecting you from HIV infection.

 Periodic PrEP is when you take a pill a day over a period when you expect your sexual activity to increase.
 Such periods may include during festival season or when a special friend is in town.

-Periodic PrEP is a popular method for people who are worried about side effects.
+Periodic PrEP is a popular method for people worried about side effects.
 It’s also a good option for which to begin taking the medication.